yaseminates/yaseminates/README.md

 <br>

-The other repos pinned below are from my undergraduate coursework including (but not limited to):
+The other repos pinned below are from my undergraduate coursework 👇
-- Machine Learning and Artificial Intelligence
-- Quantitative Models for Data Science
-- Finance and Finanacial Technologies
-- Marketing and Business Analytics
-- Advanced Computer Programming
-- Data Analysis for Business
-- Social Network Analysis
-- Databases and Big Data
-- Algorithms